Program at a Glance

 Dr. Kelly Kinnewbrew, Senior Faculty Member, Center for Creative Leadership

-It's a common concern amongst the women whom I coach: Finding authenticity as a woman leader in what is still a patriarchal culture at the top.
-This session will focus on the learnings gained from years as a organizational strategy consultant and executive coach, in particular what women leaders struggle with in holding these roles in business.
+This interactive session will focus on the learnings gained from years as an organizational strategy consultant and executive coach, in particular what women leaders struggle with in holding these roles in business.
 Stories and suggestions of ways to maintain and recover one's own authenticity in the face of multiple pressures to morph into something less than one's true and centered self will be discussed.
 An issue of our time as women continue to find paths to excellence and prominence in their leadership roles.

 No one is a natural born leader.
 We all have leadership qualities just waiting to be discovered and put to work toward our success.
 Learn to see yourself as a leader.
 Discover your leadership style by taking the time to do an honest assessment and developing a plan for improvement to catapult you toward endless possibilities.

-Virginia Pitts, Associate Director, Office of Teaching and Learning
+Virginia Pitts, PhD, Associate Director, Office of Teaching and Learning

 John F. Kennedy wrote, "Leadership and learning are indispensable to each other."
 To be effective leaders, individuals should be lifelong learners, modeling and applying effective learning principles in their personal lives as well as in their organizational practices.
 This competence is built by having an understanding of how learning works.
 In this session, the facilitators will provide some background on how people learn, drawing from literature in cognitive science, education, and psychology, with a focus on learning as a constructive process in which motivation and engagement are essential.
 Participants will reflect on the barriers and opportunities for learning in their own organizations and communities, identify ways in which they might practice "learning leadership" in these contexts, and discover how the notion of oneself as a "learning leader", combined with an understanding of how people learn, can empower not only those of us who lead but those we lead as well.